microsoft/VoTT/README.md

-# CNTK Video Tagging Tool for Object Detection
+# VOTT: Visual Object Tagging Tool

 This tool provides end to end support for generating datasets and validating object detection models.